barcovanrhijn/barcovanrhijn.github.io/about.md

 ![alt profile](assets/images/profile2.jpg)

-I'm a Developer that's able to speak geek and human fluently.
+I'm a Freelance Developer that's able to speak geek and human fluently.
 My Consultative approach is rated highly with customers I do work for.

 If your looking for a Developer I'm available for hire.
 You can reach out to me on barcovanrhijn@gmail.com

-You can view some of my private projects on my Github page https://github.com/barcovanrhijn.
+You can view some of my spare time projects on my Github page https://github.com/barcovanrhijn.

+I often post some insights gleaned from paid work on this blog.

 ## Skills
-My strongest skills are in PHP and JS (I particularly enjoy VueJS).
-I'm pushing into becoming a FullStack JS developer.
+My strongest skills are
+- PHP
+- JS
+- CSS3
+- SASS
+- Project management
+- Communication

 Much of time spent expanding skills is invested in expanding my JS skillset.

-### I've worked with
+### I've used
 - PHP (Vanilla)
 - Laravel
 - Mysql/MariaDb
 - Python3
 - Bash
-- JS
+- JS (Vanilla)
 - VueJs
 - ReactJs
-- Ruby on Rails
+- NodeJs
 - CSS3
 - SASS
 - Bootstrap
 - Ionic (Android & PWA is my current focus)
 - TypeScript